-Shawnee Inn is 15 minutes off I-80.
+Shawnee Inn is 15 minutes off I-80 at the Delaware Water Gap Exit.
 An old classic from 1911, three nines, Red, White, and Blue, designed by A.W.
-Tillinghast playing between 3,200-3,400 yards from the back tees, played mostly on a private island in the Delaware River just east of Stroudsburg.
+Tillinghast playing between 3,200-3,400 yards from the back tees, mostly on a private island in the Delaware River just east of Stroudsburg.
 It was the venue for the 1938 PGA Championship won by Paul Runyan.

 The layout features tight tree lined fairways, water coming into play on a number of holes, and requires good course management.
 It's design hasn't been modified over the years, the greens are typical of that era, small, a bit crowned, and run fast with a good amount of undulations.
 If you're into the history of the game, it's an interesting place to play, a bit tired though.